Published: 2026-06-01 • Updated: 2026-07-05

 The Core Objectives of EDA

-- Feature Selection: Determining which variables have the most influence on your target outcome.
+• Feature Selection: Determining which independent variables offer the highest signal and influence regarding your target metrics.

 Key Techniques in EDA